FreshCrispyBacon/ADS-2/README.md

 It's also important to have a measure of participant's satisfaction with the system, and their perception of the Nutri-Score system in terms of its usefulness and ease of use.

 The results of such a study would provide an indication of the effectiveness of the Nutri-Score system in guiding users towards healthier food choices within the Foodboost recommendation system.

+### Planning
+Initially, we had intended to utilize Trello as a means of keeping each other informed about progress made on the project.
+However, as we progressed, we found ourselves neglecting Trello in favor of prioritizing the completion of tasks.

+## <a id="the-project-vision"></a>Vision
+In this research project, the context was to develop a data science solution for checking the status of road signs for IV-Infra.
+The problem being addressed was the need to efficiently and accurately map and check the status of road signs, such as determining if a sign is in the correct location, if it is rotated too much, or if it is expired.

+For this goal, we set the following research questions:
+1. "How can road signs be recognized and mapped using a series of photos?"
+2. To what extent has research been done into recognizing traffic signs by means of Machine Learning and/or Neural Networks?
+3. What drives traffic sign mapping?
+4. Which data from the NDW will be integrated into the Neural Network?
+5. How accurately can a traffic sign be recognized using LiDAR data?

+### Future Work

+Based on the research conducted, there are several steps that can be taken to improve the model.
+One of the most beneficial steps is to increase the amount of data used to train the model.
+This can be achieved by having IV-infra collect data from various locations and in different weather conditions.

+In the future, the model can also be useful for municipalities in maintaining traffic signs.
+If the model does not detect a sign that is supposed to be present according to NDW, the municipality can check if the sign is damaged or stolen.
+Conversely, if the model detects a sign that is not in the NDW dataset, it is likely a temporary sign and the municipality can determine the duration of its placement and if it needs to be removed.

+Additionally, the model can be utilized to trigger actions based on the recognition of specific traffic signs.
+For example, the model can be used to prompt self-driving cars to reduce speed at speed signs, speed cameras, and dangerous intersections.
+This way the model can contribute to the safety of self-driving cars.

+### Conclusions

+#### 1. "How can road signs be recognized and mapped using a series of photos?"

+To address this question, we used YOLOv5 as the object detection model and trigonometric calculations to map the detected road signs.
+We also used a dataset provided by IV-Infra and compared the results to the road sign records held by NDW.
+Overall, the context and research question were clearly defined and were reasonable given the need for an efficient and accurate solution for monitoring road signs.

+#### 2. To what extent has research been done into recognizing traffic signs by means of Machine Learning and/or Neural Networks?

+#### 3. What drives traffic sign mapping?

+#### 4. Which data from the NDW will be integrated into the Neural Network?

+#### 5. How accurately can a traffic sign be recognized using LiDAR data?